andrew-malikov/eko/readme.md

 eko log arrange -d "remote::123.123.23.1:3241" "name=lorem"
 ```

-The default option is access the local docker socket if for some reason yours isn't `/var/run/docker.sock` be sure to change it `-d "local::/my/run/docker.sock`.
+The default option is to access the local docker socket if for some reason yours isn't `/var/run/docker.sock` be sure to change it `-d "local::/my/run/docker.sock`.

 ### Storage layers